Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Organizations/The Saxum Triumvirate.md

 FROM #major_person AND #saxum_triumvirate AND #saxum_triumvirate_current_member
 ```
 ## The Council
 The Council of the [[Saxum Sovereignty Overview|Saxum Sovereignty]] is made up of thirteen representatives, each chosen by their respective regions.
 They serve as advisers to the Saxum Triumvirate, providing counsel and offering insight into the needs and concerns of their constituents.
-The council meets regularly within the [[Gulstad, City of Gold#The Myriad|Myriad]], discussing matters of policy, law, and governance, and voting on matters that require their collective approval.
+The council meets regularly within the [[Gulstad, City of Gold#The Tower|Tower]], discussing matters of policy, law, and governance, and voting on matters that require their collective approval.

 Each member of the council is expected to represent the interests of their region and its people, but they must also work together for the good of the entire nation.
 The council members are respected leaders within their communities, known for their wisdom, experience, and dedication to the betterment of the [[Saxum Sovereignty Overview|Saxum Sovereignty]].
 ### Council Members